sinesy/GitBookLegacy/EE5-Google-Apps-for-Work-integration.md

+# Google Apps for Work integration

 The Google Apps for Work integration lets the user interact with their Google Account or Google Apps Domain, depending on how the configuration is done.
 The integrated tools are:

 * GMail